vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

 ##ListItem

-A listview is made from a group of list items.
+An Android listview is made from a group of list items.
 List items are individual rows in listview where the data will be displayed.
 Any data in listview is displayed only through listItem.
 Consider Listview as scrollable group of list items.

 List items are just layouts in a separate layout file.
 Let us understand the following example.

-<%= image_tag "list_view/twitter_tweet.png", alt: "Twitter tweet", title: "Twitter tweet" %>
+<%= image_tag "list_view/twitter_tweet.png", alt: "Android Listview Twitter tweet example", title: "Android Listview Twitter tweet example" %>

 Here we can see a listitem for the twitter application.
 This list Item is arranged in a Relative layout with images and multiple text views aligned to each other.
-This is how a listview is designed.
+This is how an Android listview is designed.

 Once we have the listitem, we bind the listview to the Adapter and then use list items to display the data in listview.